ranitham/mindbody-laravel/src/docs/Api/SiteApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$RequestActive = true; // bool | When true, the response only contains mobile providers which are activated.
-When false, only deactivated mobile providers are returned.
-Default: All Mobile Providers
+$RequestActive = true; // bool | When `true`, the response only contains mobile providers which are activated.
+When `false`, only deactivated mobile providers are returned.
+Default: **All Mobile Providers**

 try {
     $result = $apiInstance->siteGetMobileProviders($RequestActive);